rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 For me it was a learning experience I still think about, I realized that developers non only create code differently, but also very differently consume it.

 Returning to Bob, he is a pragmatists.
 Notice that Bob has stratified all contexts he assumed relevant to Alice's finding: production issue, failing test, and theoretical.
 To Bob, a logical issue in code is just a part of life.
 "It has bugs, it's called software."
 This empirical mindset, in some ways, is healthier[^rnt].
-However, proper empirical reasoning should not dismiss theoretical concerns.
+It is not unusual for empirical reasoning to dismiss theoretical concerns, however in this case this is likely to be wrong.
 It is hard to assess impact of some bugs (e.g. race conditions) using testing or other observation based methods.

 [^rnt]: I have discussed RNT (..) in my previous post.

 Carol response suggest an empirical mindset as well.
 Carol has generalized previous observations of a working product and that generalization overrides Alice's warning bells.
 Going from specific to general is what empirical process is about.
-However, proper empirical reasoning will question, even invalidate, previous "hypothesis" if new evidence provides reasons for doing so.
+Proper empirical reasoning will question, even invalidate, previous "hypothesis" if new evidence provides reasons for doing so.
+Alice argument is purely deductive, it could be helpful if she came up with a testing scenario that exposes the race condition she has identified.

 Bob: "We are starting new frontend project, I propose we keep using XYZ PL, but maybe we could add a new library to our setup?"
 Alice: "XYZ is fundamentally broken, we should move to something sound, like Reason."